kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Error_Handling.md

 1. `failedToLoadAssetFromKeys`, code: 7000.</br>userInfo holds the root error if exists.
 Sent when asset was trying to load and one of the required keys (playable for example) couldn't load.
 2. `assetNotPlayable`, code: 7001.</br>Sent when the asset already loaded his required keys but isn't playable.
-3. `failedToPlayToEndTime`, code: 7002.</br>userInfo holds the root error if exists.
+3. `playerItemFailed`, code: 7002.</br>userInfo holds the root error if exists.
 Sent when player failed to play to the end time.

 `PlayerErrorLog` - These are non-fatal errors produced by `AVPlayer`, could be useful for debug purposes or analytics.
 code: 7100, wraps `AVPlayerItemErrorLogEvent` which contains all error log events.</br>userInfo holds the root error code and root domain of the original error.
 Sent when the player received an error log event.